Refactoring Fortran

 • Undocumented variables, procedures, modules and programs.

 To demonstrate the benefits of refactoring Fortran and how it can be done, we’re going to help John to improve his Fortran implementation of the game of life.
-A copy of John’s code can be found in the exercises repo at path/to/code.
+A copy of John’s code can be found in the exercises repo at 2-refactoring-fortran/challenge.

 Conway’s Game of life is a cellular automaton devised by the British mathematician John Horton Conway in 1970 (Gardner, 1970).